Poland in July: tips for making the most of your summer in Poland

 Enjoy the seasonal Polish vegetables

 July in Poland is a paradise for people who appreciate healthy local food.
-Enjoy in July the seasonal Polish summer foods, including broad bean (bób) – an iconic vegetable in Poland and chanterelle mushroom (kurki) – the golden queen of summer forest mushrooms in Poland.
+Enjoy the seasonal Polish summer foods in July, including broad bean (bób) – an iconic vegetable in Poland- and chanterelle mushroom (kurki) – Poland’s golden queen of summer forest mushrooms.
 Find out more in our post: Summertime vegetables you must try while they are in season in Poland.

 Try the flavorful soup served only in summer